MGanslmeier/ClimatePolicySpace/README.md

 ## Replication

 This repository includes all data and coding scripts that are used to estimate and replicate the figures and tables in the paper.
-The codes are written in Python, Stata, and R. The repository consists of two folders: one folder, called [1 climate possibility space](1 climate possibility space) the includes all relevant material to replicate the climate policy network; and one folder, called [results2 regressions - adoption and reduction potential](2 regressions - adoption and reduction potential), that includes all material to estimate the adoption regressions and emission reduction potential regressions.
+The codes are written in Python, Stata, and R. The repository consists of two folders: one folder, called [1 climate possibility space](1 climate possibility space), that includes all relevant material to replicate the climate policy network; and one folder, called [results2 regressions - adoption and reduction potential](2%20regressions%20-%20adoption%20and%20reduction%20potential), that includes all material to estimate the adoption regressions and emission reduction potential regressions.

 If you have specific questions about the replication files, please do not hesitate to reach out.